Chronos-Vault/chronos-vault-contracts/README.md

 # Expected output:
 # ✅ All 78/78 theorems verified successfully!
-# ✅ No 'sorry' placeholders - all proofs complete
+# ✅ No '' placeholders - all proofs complete
 ```

 ### Proven Security Properties